chewcode/chew-wp/readme.txt

 == Changelog ==

 = 0.4 =
-* Fixed code when embed is used
+* Fixed code when autoplay is used

 = 0.3 =
 * Added support for live events and channels